The 5 Best Tactical Backpacks

 - Durable and built for heavy duty use

 The Spec Ops is available in camouflage and black, and with dimensions of 19” x 13” x 12” it is just the right size for storing in an airline’s overhead compartment.
-If you’re searching for a hiking backpack that you can literally take anywhere with you, the Specs Ops could be what you’re looking for.
+If you’re searching for the best hiking backpack that you can literally take anywhere with you, the Specs Ops could be what you’re looking for.

 Another reason why this is one of the top options is you can use it in different ways.
 If you take this in the backwoods or outdoors it’s easy enough to strap on a sleeping bag, tarp or a tent onto the bottom webbing.
 As for the top pocket you can put all kinds of stuff there.

-For a tactical hiking rucksack you can fill the top pocket with a whistle, pocket knife, flashlight, compass, head lamp, emergency kit and so on.
+For a tactical hiking backpack you can fill the top pocket with a whistle, pocket knife, flashlight, compass, head lamp, emergency kit and so on.
 These are the things you will want to carry not just during a survival outing but anytime you are traveling.
 Even with all those items mentioned there should still be room in the top pocket sleeve for your business cards, pens and notebooks.

 The Main Compartment